Student Loan Refinancing

 Takes 2 minutes • No impact on credit

 If you decide to refinance your Sallie Mae private loans, you should know that the process is fairly simple.
-You can typically submit a refinancing application in just a few minutes, and receive a decision the same day.
+You can typically submit a student loan refinance application in just a few minutes, and receive a decision the same day.

 To get started, follow these five steps: